-- Place this over medium heat.
-Let the milk just warm through until the butter has melted.
-Don’t let the milk boil.
-Once the butter has melted, take the pan off the heat and let it cool down again for 10 minutes.
-Sift the self-raising flour over a large mixing bowl and pour in the cooled butter and milk mixture.
+Place this over medium low heat.
+Let the milk just warm through enough to make the butter melt.
+Don’t let it boil.
+Then take the pan off the heat and let the milk cool down for 10 minutes.
+Sift the self-raising flour over a large mixing bowl and add the cooled milk mixture.

-- Stir well.
-Add the 4 eggs to the batter and a pinch of salt.
+Stir well.
+Also add the eggs and a pinch of salt.

 Popular in Belgium

 So now you know how to make a perfect crepe at home!

 No excuses anymore.

 Making crepes looks way harder to make than it really is.
 Sure I grew up with them so I should know how to make them.
 Crepes are a delicious afternoon snack or dessert.